vicjuhl/fake-news/README.md

     conda env update -f environment.yml --prune

 # Preparing the corpus data
-you need to first download the fake news corpus from https://github.com/several27/FakeNewsCorpus/releases/tag/v1.0.
+You need to first download the fake news corpus from https://github.com/several27/FakeNewsCorpus/releases/tag/v1.0.
 From the requirements to the fake news project: "You will need to use a multi-part decompression tool, e.g. 7z.
 Given all the files, execute the following command: 7z x news.csv.zip.
 This should create a 27GB file on disk (29.322.513.705 bytes)."

 After downloading and decompressing the corpus, create the folders fake-news/data_files/corpus/ and place the corpus file her.Do not rename the file.

 To execute the code, go to root of repository and run: bash run_full_pipeline.sh

+# Preprocessing
 As you will see in the bash file, this runs a sequence of python scripts, each responsible for one part of the pipeline and you will see various files and folders being created in the folders fake-news/data_files/ and fake-news/model_files/ TODO.

 Firstly, the preprocessing is done in three runs, including duplicate removal, tokenization, stemming, vocabulary reduction splitting and reduction of corpus into more managably sized csv-files for later fitting and inference.
 Some of these files contain the {val_set_num} tag in their name.
 This is a number given to at runtime, 2 is used for the project.
 The files created in this process are: